discovertej/discovertej.github.io/index.md

 # Experience

-1. Sales Intern at Thanos Technologies <br/>```
+1. Sales Intern at Thanos Technologies <br/>
-   A prominent Agri-Drone manufacturer.
-As an Intern I >
+   A prominent Agri-Drone manufacturer.<br/> Pitched SYENA H10i drone to over 3500 prospects and managed to get significant business to the firm.
-2. Summer Interen at AgHub, PJTSAU <br/>`` An AgriTech > .
+2. Summer Intern at AgHub, PJTSAU <br/>
+An AgriTech Startup incubator.
+Worked on Farming As A service business model in central Telangana.
+  .
 # Experiments

-## Evaluation of effectiveness of Zinc micronutrient on>
+## Evaluation of effectiveness of Zinc micronutrient on Green Pea crop
 <br/>```
-Zinc is applied in thw forms of Zinc Gluconate and Zinc> Season- ``Rabi``
+Zinc is applied in the forms of Zinc Gluconate and Zinc EDTA and observed the response of the crop Season- ``Rabi``
 # Certifications
 1. `Ruby On Rails` by LinkedIn<br/>